A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: Introduction

 \section{Introduction}

-In this paper we consider elliptic curves defined over $\Q$ that admit a rational isogeny of degree $3$.
-Associated to such an isogeny $\psi \colon E \to \bar{E}$ is an exact sequence of $\F_3$-vector spaces
+In this article, we consider elliptic curves defined over $\Q$ that admit a rational isogeny of degree $3$.
+As is well known (see, for instance., \cite[Theorem~X.4.2]{BibSilv}) such an isogeny $\psi \colon E \to \bar{E}$ gives rise to an exact sequence of $\F_3$-vector spaces

-The elements of $\Selpsi(E/\Q)$ correspond to genus-$1$ curves called \emph{homogeneous spaces}.
-In section \ref{sechomsp} we give explicit equations for these curves.
-The fact that these curves are in the Selmer group means they have a point everywhere locally.
+The elements of $\Selpsi(E/\Q)$ are represented by genus-$1$ curves called \emph{homogeneous spaces}.
+As a preparation for our main result, section~\ref{sechomsp} presents explicit equations for these curves.
+The fact that they come from the Selmer group means they have points everywhere locally.
 A global point on such a curve gives rise to a point on $\bar{E}(\Q)/\psi(E(\Q))$.
+Section~\ref{sechomsp} is the ``{\sl Descent via Three-Isogeny}'' analogue of the classical ``{\sl Descent via Two-Isogeny}'' described in \cite[Proposition ~X.4.9]{BibSilv}.
+Although most of this is known to experts and parts of it can be found in the literature (\cite{BibAoki}, \cite[Section~8.4]{Cohen}, \cite{BibCohPaz}, \cite{BibFish}, \cite{BibTop}), we are convinced our short and complete exposition is useful.

-In section \ref{secfam}, we construct an explicit set of elliptic curves defined over $\Q$ with elements of order $3$ in their Tate-Shafarevich group.
-We define
+In section~\ref{secfam} the main result of the paper is presented: it combines and compares the two simplest types of descent, namely a $2$-isogeny descent and a $3$-isogeny descent.
+We construct an explicit set of elliptic curves defined over $\Q$ (and admitting both a rational $2$-isogeny and a rational $3$-isogeny) with elements of order $3$ in their Tate-Shafarevich group.
+Concretely, we prove the following theorem.